PaulioRandall/np90/README.md

 	<p>
 		I moved it to it's own repository (<b>P90</b>), enhanced it a little, and added a handful of utility functions for common use cases.
-Then I moved the CSS and Svelte specific stuff to <b>P69</b> so <b>P90</b> could be come a generic search and replace package.
+Then I moved the CSS and Svelte specific stuff to <b>P69</b>.
 	</p>

 	<p>
-		It was so simple that I started wondering why we drag around a plethora of CSS like languages and frameworks with needless diabolical syntax nd configuration.
+		It was so simple that I started wondering why we drag around a plethora of CSS like languages and frameworks with needless diabolical syntax and configuration.
 Because it's easier to use a cumbersome tool you know than invest effort in adapting to the new environment.
-Simplicity is hard, and as Dijkstra repeatedly notes
-		<q>complexity sells better</q>.
+Simplicity is hard, and as Dijkstra repeatedly notes <q>complexity sells better</q>.
 	</p>

 	<p>
-		And why do slow complex transpiling when fast and simple value substitution can do the job.
+		Why do slow complex transpiling when fast and simple value substitution can do the job.
 Let JavaScript handle logic, not a CSS mutant.
 That's what JavaScript is designed to do.
 You know, making use of languages we already know and hate.
 	</p>